Coronavirus update - updated 19th October, reviewed 26th October

 If our contractor Blue Flame has made an appointment with you, please call them on 01326 378122 should anyone in your household have symptoms of coronavirus.
 They will either move the appointment or discuss how it may still go ahead.

-Coastline Services’ maintenance teams are returning to providing their usual full service.
+Coastline Services’ maintenance teams are providing a near-usual full service.

 They will place signs to encourage social distancing.
 We ask our customers to respect this and not approach our operatives.